vsedwick/dlc_openfield/README.md

   plikelihood: 0.85  # Adjust threshold to reduce tracking errors
   movement_correction_factor: 0.6  # Increase smoothing for noisy tracklets
 ```
+### Quality Control

+The script will detect significant deviations in the tracklets in "Metrics.cleanup" and interpolate missing values using "Metrics.fill_in".

 ## Usage